-Beginning on September 2nd, the Eagle Creek Fire has been burning in the Columbia River Gorge.
-In just a few days, the blaze grew to more than 37,000 acres and has impacted some of the most visited sites in the Gorge.
+On September 2nd, the Eagle Creek Fire started burning in the Columbia River Gorge National Scenic Area.
+The blaze has grown to more than 48,500 acres and has impacted some of the most visited sites in the Gorge.

 Your donations now will help the NFF, the Forest Service, and local partners launch our restoration efforts in the coming months.
 From reopening hiking trails, to restoring wildlife habitat and planting new trees, the needs will be immense and your support will prove invaluable.